JayPixl/nimajs/README.md

     -   `--watch` or `-w`

         -   Run in watch mode.
 Watches for changes to input files or config file and reruns the build command automatically.

+-   Minify

+    CSS and JS minification are automatically set to true by default.

+    -   `--minify` or `-m`

+        -   Minify both CSS and JS engine output.

+    -   `--minify-css`

+        -   Minify CSS output.
+Use `--no-minify-css` to cancel CSS minification.

+    -   `--minify-js`

+        -   Minify JS output.
+Use `--no-minify-js` to cancel JS minification.

+        > Cannot minify when in TypeScript mode!
+Set the format explicitly with the `--ts` flag or use `--no-minify-js` to avoid errors at build time.

+-   Format

+    Nima will automatically detect whether the engine should be output in TypeScript or JavaScript format.
+Note that this detection mechanism isn't perfect so it's best to use one of these options to explicitly set the output format.

+    -   `--js`

+        -   The Nima engine will be output in `js` format as `nima-engine.js`.

+    -   `--ts`

+        -   The Nima engine will be output in `ts` format as `nima-engine.ts`.
+Using this flag automatically sets the JS minification option to false as there is no TypeScript minification option available at the moment.

 ## Config Reference